1988 Sri Lankan presidential election: Background

-Under the Provisions of the Constitution, the president is elected to a six-year term and the president can call for an early presidential election after completing four years of his first term.
-Then-incumbent president J. R. Jayawardene was inaugurated for a second term on 4 February 1983, and he was Constitutionally barred from seeking a third term in office.
-Therefore, the next election was scheduled to take place between 4 December 1988, and 4 January 1989.

-Jayawardene initially hinted at seeking a third term by amending the constitution ahead of the Presidential Election.
-However, citing his advanced age and the fragile political climate, Jayewardene eventually abandoned these plans and chose to endorse Prime Minister Ranasinghe Premadasa as the United National Party (UNP) candidate.
+Under the provisions of the Constitution, the president is elected to a six-year term and may call for an early presidential election after completing four years of the first term.
+Then-incumbent president J. R. Jayawardene was inaugurated for a second term on 4 February 1983 and was constitutionally barred from seeking a third term.
+Jayawardene initially hinted at seeking a third term but later abandoned this plan and endorsed prime minister Ranasinghe Premadasa as the United National Party (UNP) candidate.

-Nominations were accepted from 9.00am to 11.00am IST, on 10 November 1988, and the Date of the election was announced by the Gazette Extraordinary No.531/12, on 11 November 1988.
+Nominations were accepted from 9:00 am to 11:00 am IST on 10 November 1988.
+The election date was announced by Gazette Extraordinary No. 531/12 on 11 November 1988.